 Students and faculty supervisors will be asked to complete an evaluation of their experience in August, which will be initiated by the Centre for Student Involvement and Careers..

-The Centre for Student Involvement and Careers will arrange to transfer $4,500 (per student) to Faculty/School accounts at the end of the work placement (September/October).
+The Centre for Student Involvement and Careers will arrange to transfer $6,000 (per student) to Faculty/School accounts at the end of the work placement (September/October).
+These funds will be transferred to the Worktag that is used to pay the student’s salary in Workday.

 Resources for Supervisors